geosolutions-it/MapStore2/docs/developer-guide/context-editor-config.md

-# Configuration for Context Editor
+# Configuration of Application Context Manager

-Context editor plugin list can be configured editing the `pluginsConfig.json` file.
+The Application Context Manager can be configured editing the `pluginsConfig.json` file.

 The configuration file has this shape: